kerinhayes/algorainbow/README.md

 Users will be able to choose an algorithm and watch the colors align into a rainbow-ish display, and buttons on the side will allow them to toggle between different options and perhaps to control speed of animation.

-The app will have a single screen with the main visualization window, sorting choices, and nav links to my information.
+The app will have a single screen with the main visualization window, sorting choices and a timer on the left, and nav links to my information below.

 ### Technologies